flarnie/django-python-info/ror-to-django.md

 # Ruby on Rails vs. Django

+In general, Django is more bare-bones than Ruby on Rails.
+It has fewer features, but is highly automated in a few areas.
+Certain things, (the database and the admin interface), Django creates automagically, making it very hard to customize.
+However, it makes up for that with it's modularity; it *should* be completely customizable if one is willing to swap out components.

 # Similarities

 Many things are similar, but have different names and work slightly differently: